solsoftware/capsula/README.md

 ```

 Module html is missing here, since it depends on the DOM API; i.e. it does not really work server side.

+## Sandbox

+For a quick start let's run the Hello World application.
+Just copy the contents of the `sandbox` folder into the root folder of your web app and open the `index.html` file in your web browser.
+The source code for the "Hello world" page is in the `sandbox/scripts/main.js` file.

 ## Documentation